How Often Should You Tighten Trailer Wheel Bolts?

 There are 2 ways trailer wheels typically attach.
 First, with bolts that thread into the wheel hub.
 “Lug Bolts”.
 The hub has holes with threads, and the bolts screw in.
 Second, some trailer wheels attach with a nut that goes onto a stud that is captured in the hub.
 “Lug Nuts”.

-There really isn’t much difference with respect to when to tighten the trailer wheel bolts, but it’s worth showing the difference anyway.
+There really is not much difference with respect to when to tighten the trailer wheel bolts, but it is worth showing the difference anyway.

 The taper on the bolt (or nut) meets with a similar chamfer in the bolt hole on the wheel.
 As the 2 taper surfaces meet, tightening creates forces to center the bolt in the hole.
 And, when they are all installed, to center the wheel on the hub.